Home Top Police Academies in the US

 Career Outlook

-Another key metric is projected job growth, which for police officers is 7% in the nation as a whole.
-O*Net reports these states to have projected growth for police officers of 10% or higher for the years 2016-2016.
+Another key metric is projected job growth, which for police officers is 2% to 4% in the nation as a whole.
+O*Net reports these states to have projected growth for police officers of 11% or higher through 2032.

 StatePredicted Job Growth